Ricardohalog1/lrc-finder-pro/README.md

 **LRC Finder Pro** is a powerful and intuitive web-based utility designed to streamline the process of finding and downloading synchronized lyrics (.lrc files) for your entire local music library.
 By leveraging a hybrid search system, this tool automates the tedious task of searching for lyrics one by one—perfect for music lovers and karaoke masters alike.

-💡 *Tip: This is the perfect spot for a video demo of the application in action!*

 ---

 ## ✨ Key Features